What Level Of Hearing Loss Requires A Hearing Aid?

 Hearing loss may affect over 13% of the population at any given time, with the most common form of hearing loss being temporary and treatable.
 The Mayo Clinic defines hearing loss, impairment, and deafness as the partial or total inability to hear sounds.

 Treatment for hearing loss is best determined with a series of tests by a specialist and can range from antibiotics to a medical procedure, with some needing the assistance of some form of a hearing aid.
+A hearing test provides important information regarding the specific type of hearing loss, not just that the person cannot hear.

 The Three Types of Hearing Loss